Email Us Today! contact@umonics.sg

 4. Outdoor Play

-Outdoor play is an essential enrichment activity for preschoolers.
-It promotes physical activity and helps preschoolers develop gross motor skills.
-Outdoor play also provides opportunities for preschoolers to explore the natural world, learn about different animals and plants, and develop an appreciation for the environment.
+Crucial for physical activity and gross motor skill development, outdoor play also allows preschoolers to explore nature, learn about different animals and plants, and develop an appreciation for the environment.

 5. Music and Movement